eric-smartlove/maxmind_proxy_detection/README.md

 ## Installation

-Requires ruby 1.9.x
+Requires ruby 1.9.x or more

-Not tested with ruby 2.x
+Version 0.0.0 tested with ruby 1.9.3 and ruby 2.0.0

 ## Usage